JohnEstropia/CoreStore/README.md

 If you have custom `NSIncrementalStore` or `NSAtomicStore` subclasses, you can implement this protocol and use it similarly to `SQLiteStore`.

 ### iCloud Store
-> **Important:** The iCloud Store is currently in beta.
+> ⚠️**Important:** The iCloud Store is being deprecated.
 Please use with caution.
 If you have any concerns please do send me a message on [Twitter](https://twitter.com/JohnEstropia) or on the [CoreStore Slack Team](http://swift-corestore-slack.herokuapp.com/)

 As a counterpart to `LocalStorage`, the `CloudStorage` protocol abstracts stores managed in the cloud.
 CoreStore currently provides the concrete class `ICloudStore`.
 Unlike `InMemoryStore` and `SQLiteStore` though, the `ICloudStore`'s initializer may return `nil` if the iCloud container could not be located or if iCloud is not available on the device:
 ```swift